firepear/thrasher-music-catalog/README.md

 operations, as expected.

-Most of what's left is `attribute: value` pairs, which work exactly the way you expect them to, except that no quoting is needed.
-The supported attributes are:
+Most of what's left is `attribute: value` pairs, which work exactly the way you expect them to from JSON or pretty much any other language, except that no quoting is needed.
+The supported attributes
+are:

 - `artist` (short: `a`)
 - `album` (short: `b`)